tylerwatkins101/PySpark_DataLake_Project/README.md

 - pandas

 ### Instructions

+Option 1 (quick option):

-- download the project files and run etl_local.py from the command line
+Download the project files and run etl_local.py from the command line to see how it works.

+Option 2:

+1. Download the project files
+2. Add your AWS credentials to dl.cfg
+3. add the data files to your AWS S3 bucket
+4. Run etl.py from the command line

 ## Extensions - How Would the Project Change Under the Following Scenarios